abdoemadselim/Vacation-Tracking-System/README.md

 This project is based on the system described in the textbook
 **"Object-Oriented Analysis and Design with Applications" – 3rd Edition**.

-The goal is to design and analyze a **Vacation Tracking System** that allows employees to manage leave requests, and enables HR and managers to track and act on them efficiently.
+The goal is to design and analyze a **Vacation Tracking System** that allows employees to manage leave requests and enables HR and managers to track and act on them efficiently.

 ---

 ## 📌 Table of Contents

 - [🌴 Vacation Tracking System](#-vacation-tracking-system)
   - [📌 Table of Contents](#-table-of-contents)